Ambadevi rock shelters: Discovery

-The previously unrecorded site was discovered by Vijay Ingole and his colleagues (Padmakar Lad, Manohar Khode, Shirish Kumar Patil, Dnyaneshwar Damahe, and Pradeep Hirurkar) on the 27th of January 2007.
+The previously unrecorded site was discovered by Vijay Ingole and his colleagues (Padmakar Lad, Manohar Khode, Shirish Kumar Patil, Dnyaneshwar Damahe, and Pradeep Hirurkar) on 27 January 2007.
 Amateur naturalists and bird watchers also explored the area until 2012.
 More than 100 rock shelters were identified of which at least 30 contain hundreds of pictographs, petroglyphs and stone artifacts.
 The settlement period of the site ranges from the Upper Paleolithic (25,000 to 15,000 BCE) to the Neolithic (10,000 to 5,000 BCE), the Chalcolithic (after 5,000 BCE) and the Iron Age (1,200 to 600 BCE).
 Sediment, artefact and stratigraphy studies suggest a continuous sequence of human presence during the entire period.

 In 2011, further exploration was undertaken by the Archaeological Survey of India (ASI) under Sahu and her team.
 More than 225 rock shelters were identified that contained paintings, engravings, and stone tools.
 Stone tools fashioned out of a cryptocrystalline material like chert, chalcedony, or jasper were discovered in and around several shelters.